Meet the Faculty

 SSRN Author Page

-Muller teaches in the areas of civil procedure, complex civil litigation, election
+Law Journal.
+At Pepperdine, he teaches in the areas of election law, civil procedure, complex litigation, and evidence.

 All | Books |